 Some species of birds eat berries naturally in their diet.
 If your local birds have decided to make a feast in your strawberry garden, then you need to protect your plants.

 You can easily do this by covering the plants with deer netting.
 Yes, deer netting not bird netting.
-Bird netting is very flimsy and will just get torn and tangled.
+Bird netting is very flimsy and will just get torn and tangled and is dangerous for wild animals.
 Deer netting is a heavier weight and will last longer.

 Harvesting